H. Balfour Gardiner: Composition

+Promoter of contemporary music

 Gardiner's most important work, possibly, was his promotion of the music of contemporary British and colonial composers, particularly through a series of concerts he personally financed at Queen's Hall London in 1912 to 1913.
 The composers represented included Arnold Bax, Frederic Austin, Gustav Holst, Percy Grainger, Roger Quilter, Cyril Scott and Norman O'Neill.
 (The last four had also studied with him at Frankfurt.)
 Gardiner was very generous with his personal fortune, paying for a private benefit performance of The Planets for Holst in 1918 and purchasing Frederick Delius's house at Grez-sur-Loing to enable him to continue living in it at the end of his life.
 In the early 1920s he also became a patron of Charles Kennedy Scott, conductor and founder of the Philharmonic Choir which was the predecessor of the present London Philharmonic Choir.

+Final years

 Gardiner gave up composing in 1925 largely because he was intensely self-critical: much of his lost music was probably destroyed by him.
-Thereafter, he devoted himself to a pioneering afforestation programme on his Dorset pig farm.
+For the next 25 years he devoted himself to a pioneering afforestation programme on his Dorset pig farm.
 He died in hospital in Salisbury after suffering a stroke.

-He was the great-uncle of the conductor Sir John Eliot Gardiner.